Post-Masters Certificate in Counselling

-To maintain program status, students must complete six credits during each academic year (the academic year for PMCC students begins in the month they start the program).
-Students are required to receive an overall grade of 70 per cent or B- to pass each GCAP course.
-In addition, students are expected to maintain at least a B or 75 per cent in the program.
+To maintain program status, learners must complete six credits during each academic year (the academic year for PMCC students begins in the month they start the program).
+Learners are required to receive an overall grade of 70 per cent or B- to pass each GCAP course.
+In addition, learners are expected to maintain at least a B or 75 per cent in the program.

 The courses in the Counselling Psychology specialization reflect the graduate course requirements for licensing with the College of Alberta Psychologists.
-Students in the Post-Masters Certificate in Counselling (PMCC) may seek to complete additional courses for certification or licensure, which were not included in their master's degree.
-Students are encouraged to check course and program requirements with their provincial regulatory body in the province where they plan to practice.
-The PMCC may also be of interest to those with a master's degree in a human services field who wish to pick up a cluster of foundational counselling psychology theory and practice courses to round out their educational experience.
+Learners in the Post-Masters Certificate in Counselling (PMCC) may seek to complete additional courses for certification or licensure, which were not included in their master's degree.
+Learners are encouraged to check course and program requirements with their provincial regulatory body in the province where they plan to practice.

 |GCAP 643||Health Psychology||(3)|